tidymodels/recipes/tests/testthat/_snaps/sqrt.md

       Training data contained 20 data points and no incomplete rows.

       -- Operations
-      * Square root transformation on: x1, x2 | Trained
+      * Square root transformation on: x1 and x2 | Trained